oviohub/oviohub.github.io/projects/cloudtostreet.md

 **Next Steps**

 You love this organization and their projects?
-Send us an email [hello@oviohub.com](hello@oviohub.com) now and will introduce you to the right person.
+Send us an email at [hello@oviohub.com](hello@oviohub.com) now and we will introduce you to the team after reviewing your profile!

 <!-- Docs to Markdown version 1.0β17 -->